ddosakura/sblock/README.md

 + sblocker: the cli of code generater
 + libs: the plugin to generate code & the library to use the code block

+> If you use `golang - origin/zip/default`, the code generated is compatible with [statik](https://github.com/rakyll/statik)

 ## Usage

 Install the command line tool first.